AjwadIbnSwalehin/wh40k-interactive-map/README.md

-# React Starfield with Centered Sprite
+# React 40k Starfield with Planets

 This project renders a react application displaying a starfield of the major planets involved in the Horus Heresy, which takes place 10,000 years before the events of Warhammer 40k.